A Comprehensive Review of Image Line Segment Detection and Description: Taxonomies, Comparisons, and Challenges: Performance Analysis

 \subsubsection{Results of the Ground Truth-based Approach}

-Fig. \ref{detection_visualization} qualitatively visualizes the line segments detected by the six methods in the four categories.
-Fig. \ref{Wireframe_YorkUrban_detection} quantitatively exhibits the average $F_1$ scores of eleven testing methods evaluated on the Wireframe and improved YorkUrban datasets under three evaluation configurations.
-The results show some interesting observations.
-(1) Regarding the Wireframe dataset, learning-based methods outperform the other three types of methods in general, particularly for the experiments using moderate and loose configurations.
-(2) Regarding the YorkUrban dataset, local-based approaches generally outperform the other three types of methods.
-(3) Learning-based approaches perform better with looser evaluation configurations.
-(4) The global Hough-based approaches perform normally or poorly.
+Fig. \ref{detection_visualization} and Fig. S5 in the supplementary material provide a qualitative visualization of the line segments detected by six methods across four categories.
+Fig. \ref{Wireframe_YorkUrban_detection} presents a quantitative analysis of average $F_1$ scores, location errors, and orientation errors for fifteen testing methods evaluated on the Wireframe and YorkUrban datasets under three evaluation configurations.
+The results reveal several noteworthy observations.
+(1) Learning-based methods generally exhibit inferior performance in terms of location and orientation errors, particularly under moderate and loose evaluation configurations.
+(2) In the context of the YorkUrban dataset, local-based approaches and the DeepLSD algorithm \cite{DeepLSD} generally outperform other methods.
+(3) Global Hough-based approaches demonstrate poor performance.